subsoap/defrs/README.md

 # DefRS
 A collection of useful general resources made ready to be used with the Defold game engine

-The purpose of this shader collection is for each to be generally useful, efficient, and to work on Open GL ES 2.0.
-If you've made a shader which you think would be useful to others please consider contributing it via a pull request.
-If you can improve an existing shader to add useful features or increase performance please submit your changes!
+The purpose of this resource collection is to help speed up workflows for new projects, and help new users to learn useful techniques.

 The license for the files included are [CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/) unless otherwise noted.